Quote list0

 Mouse, Rat

-Conditioned Place Preference Cages for Rats or Mice (CPP)
+Conditioned Place Preference Cages for Rats or Mice - 2- or 3-compartment (CPP)

 Interchangeable floors, optimized for use with video-tracking software or visual scoring, thanks to the grey, high-contrast color and non-smooth, non-reflective paint.